Positive Behaviour for Learning: School Wide (PB4L:SW)

 The team also developed a matrix of behaviours that we expect students to demonstrate wherever they are learning; classrooms, playground, sports fields, fieldtrips.
 A reward system was developed to acknowledge students who demonstrate these values and consequences were established for those who don’t.

-For the first time two students have been named PB4L Prefects, Bianca Tio and Martine Matapo.
+We also have two PB4L Prefects.
 Their role is to promote the initiative among students and to provide the PB4L team with student perspectives.

 At the beginning of 2014 we launched PB4L to the students with a full school assembly and a subsequent afternoon spent carrying out activities designed to help students understand the three core values.
 A video of activities on that day can be viewed by clicking here.